RainbowMiner/RainbowMiner/Doc/OVERCLOCKING.md

 > I set the ocprofile to a clock and then set it different within AF under the same profile number

 - MSI Afterburner profiles are fixed to a maximum of five and are selected by their number 1 to 5 in parameter "MSIAprofile" in miners.config.txt
 - ocprofiles are unlimited in amount, you decide what their names are.
-RainbowMiner comes with an example ocprofiles.config.txt, where the profiles are named "Profile1", "Profile", ..
-"Profile9".
+RainbowMiner comes with preset profiles named "Profile0" to "Profile8" (see [The default profiles](#the-default-profiles)).
 The profile is being selected by the full name in parameter "OCprofile" in miners.config.txt (for example "Profile2")

 > My overclocking settings do not work on Linux